rucio/k8s-tutorial/README.md

 _NOTE: Replace the pod IDs with the ones from your instance, they change every time_

-_NOTE: You can execute this Linux script for easier installation and understanding:
+_NOTE: You can execute this shell script for easier installation and understanding:
 [./automation/01-install-rucio.bash](./automation/01-install-rucio.bash)._

 * Install secrets